Download the eBook:

 When the Jewish Zealots rebelled in 70 A.D., Titus sent Josephus to negotiate a truce, but the Zealots rejected this and continued their revolt.
 So, there was no “firm covenant” by Titus, and there is no collaborative Scripture to see a “dual fulfillment” in which the coming prince is both Titus and the Antichrist.
 Therefore, an Antichrist-brokered “seven-year peace treaty” is not Scriptural but speculative.

-In fact, Titus and his Roman soldiers did the opposite of fomenting even a fraudulent peace with Israel: they lay siege against Jerusalem, and the city and its second temple were reduced to ruins (see verse 25).
+In fact, Titus and his Roman soldiers did the opposite of fomenting even a fraudulent peace with Israel: they lay siege against Jerusalem, and the city and its second temple were reduced to ruins (see Daniel 9:25).
 And since Titus destroyed the temple then, according to the concept of a dual fulfillment, we could expect the Antichrist to likewise destroy a future third temple.
 But if he were to destroy that temple then how, as the faulty theology holds, could he take his throne in a temple that no longer exists?

 Nowhere in Scripture is the Antichrist said to make a peace treaty with Israel.
 And nowhere in Scripture is the Antichrist said to occupy a literal throne in a future third temple on the Temple Mount in Jerusalem.

 However, some Jews and Christians envision a future third temple.
-The concept is based on the wrongful literal interpretation of temple prophecies in Revelation 11 and Ezekiel beginning with chapter 40.
+The concept is based on the wrongful literal interpretation of temple prophecies in Revelation 11 and Ezekiel beginning with Ezekiel 40.
 Both are visions of the “temple of God” in a then coming age in which God will “dwell among the sons of Israel forever” (Ezekiel 43:7).
 Actually, the new temple appeared when Christ inaugurated the Everlasting New Covenant.
 The Apostle Paul also wrote of it—a new temple in which Christians are the temple of God (1 Corinthians 6:19-20)—more precisely that the spiritual heart is the dwelling place of God’s Spirit (Ephesians 3:16-17).

 - The coming Antichrist has several names and is in view in many passages of Scripture, including Daniel 9:27.
 He is see as the “one who makes desolate,” and he will undergo “complete destruction” when “one who is decreed” (Messiah the Prince) “is poured out on the one who makes desolate.”